pviafore/CraftingInterpreters/challenges.md

     See code.

+    NB: Looking at this at a later date, I don't see it in the code, so I assume it was removed with a refactor.
+You would have to check if the first token is a binary operator, (and not an unary operator), and if it is, parse the following expression, but throw an error and discard it.

 # Chapter 7

 1)  Would you extend Lox to support comparing other types?
 If so, which pairs of types do you allow and how do you define their ordering?
 Justify your choices and compare them to other languages.